Pahina0/Procrastaint/iosApp/iosApp/docs/monthTab.md

 	Trying to figure out how to get the id of the current month up to the h-stack so that on a button press I can move to the next month: will probably use: @State private var targetIndex: Int?

+	/*
+	Have to copy over stack and them move it to the opposite function.
+Will need to edit the bottom of the original as well.
+Global vars will not work here, as they work weird in swift UI 8*/

+				    var nextMonthDate: String {
+					//0 so that it is the current date let date = Calendar.current.date(byAdding: .month, value: 0, to: Date())! let formatter = DateFormatter()
+					formatter.dateFormat = "MMMM yyyy"
+					return formatter.string(from: date)
+				}

+				Text(nextMonthDate)
+				.padding()

 Helpful Code Chunks: